 both containing exactly the same amount of gold, you would expect to make a saving of around 1%

-which is a fairly substantial saving of approximately £350.
-If you plan on keeping your gold for a long
+which can be a substantial saving at large values.
+If you plan on keeping your gold for a long time

-time and have no intention of wanting or needing to sell part of your investment, then larger gold bars
+and have no intention of wanting or needing to sell part of your investment, then larger gold bars are

-are ideal for you.
-However, be mindful that this relatively small savings would result in a lack of flexibility.
+ideal for you.
+However, be mindful that this relatively small saving would result in a lack of flexibility.